stevleibelt/arch-linux-live-cd-iso-with-zfs/README.md

 * upcomming
     * @todo
+        * just put all in functions
+        * create a CHANGELOG.md
         * beautify the output
         * add option to dd it to a sdX device
         * add flag to not ask for fitting archzfs-linux repository